jubishop/tony/README.md

 ### throw(:response)

-Every call is wrapped in a `catch(:response)`, which means wherever you are in the stack if you filled in your [`Tony::Response`](https://github.com/jubishop/tony/blob/master/lib/tony/response.rb), you can call `throw(:response)` to immediately unwind the stack and end execution (in Sinatra this is equivalent to the `halt()` method):
+Every call is wrapped in a `catch(:response)`, which means wherever you are in the stack, once you've filled in your [`Tony::Response`](https://github.com/jubishop/tony/blob/master/lib/tony/response.rb), you can call `throw(:response)` to immediately unwind the stack and respond:

 ```ruby
 def level_three(resp)